IBM/container-service-getting-started-wt/Lab 0/README.md

 To install the CLIs:

-As a prerequisite for the IBM Cloud Container Service plug-in, install the bluemix command-line interface, located at https://clis.ng.bluemix.net/ui/home.html.
-Once installed, you can access bluemix from your command-line with the prefix `bx`.
+As a prerequisite for the IBM Cloud Container Service plug-in, install the IBM Cloud command-line interface, located at https://clis.ng.bluemix.net/ui/home.html.
+Once installed, you can access IBM Cloud from your command-line with the prefix `bx`.

-Log in to the Bluemix CLI with `bx login`.
-Enter your Bluemix credentials when prompted.
+Log in to the IBM Cloud CLI with `bx login`.
+Enter your IBM Cloud credentials when prompted.